 The purpose of receiving an injection is to achieve pain relief.
 This is why we take the time in pre-procedure appointments to get to know our patients and the conditions they are dealing with.
 We develop a treatment plan specific to each patient’s condition to make sure that the treatment we recommend will give you relief.

-If you’re ready to find relief from pain and want to talk about whether an epidural spinal injection is a treatment option for your condition, the spine pain management doctors at Downtown Pain Physicians are ready to help.
+If you’re ready to find relief from pain and want to talk about whether an epidural spinal injection is a treatment option for your condition, the best spine pain management doctors at Downtown Pain Physicians are ready to help.
 Call us at 212-404-8070 today!

 Dr. Raj Raval, M.D.